Feb. 1, 2019

 Beyond party and country lines

 While Justin Trudeau, a Liberal, was the first Canadian prime minister to appoint an equal number of men and women to his cabinet, his predecessor, Conservative Stephen Harper, also appointed a number of women.
-Over the decades, Conservative governments have hit many of the gender milestones in Canada.
+Over the decades, Conservative governments have hit many of the gender milestones in Canada where numbers are concerned.
 “The first woman federal cabinet minister was Conservative.
 And the first prime minister to appoint more than one woman was also a Conservative, Brian Mulroney,” says Dr. Susan Franceschet, PhD, a political science professor in UCalgary's Faculty of Arts.
 “He appointed four and the previous Liberal government only appointed one.”

 In the 2018 midterm elections in the United States, a record number of women ran for and won office, including the youngest-ever woman and the first Muslim and Native American women to sit in the U.S. House of Representatives.
 But despite historic gains electing women to office in Canada and the U.S., both countries are falling behind other parts of the world when it comes to female representation.